Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/14_Iteration_the_for_loop/README.md

 ### Iteration: The for Loop

-We talked about `if/else` statements in previous lectures about how they are control structures, but there are other control structures.
+We talked about `if/else` statements in previous lectures about how they are control structures.
 Another control structure we have are `loops`

 ### What are loops